hbc/NGS_Data_Analysis_Course/lessons/05_permissions_and_path.md

 Let's change it back to allow it to be readable by others:

 ```
-$ chmod o+r ~/unix_oct2015/README.txt
+$ chmod o+r ~/unix_oct2015/README.txt         # the "+" after o denotes adding/giving that permission

 $ ls -l ~/unix_oct2015/README.txt

 -rw-rw-r-- 1 rsk27 rsk27 377 Oct  6 10:28 /home/rsk27/unix_oct2015/README.txt
 ```

-If we wanted to make this an executable file for ourselves, the file's owners, we would say `chmod u+rwx`, where the 'u' signals that we are changing permission for the file's owner.
+If we wanted to make this an executable file for ourselves (the file's owners) we would say `chmod u+rwx`, where the 'u' signals that we are changing permission for the file's owner.
 To change permissions for a whole group, you'd use the letter "g" `chmod g-w`.

 Before we go any further,
-let's run `ls -a -l` on the `~/unix_oct2015` directory to get a long-form listing:
+let's run `ls -l` on the `~/unix_oct2015` directory to get a long-form listing:

 ```
 $ ls -l